Earthquake felt throughout Connecticut

 The quake prompted the evacuation of thousands of state workers, including those at the state Capitol in Hartford.
-State police -- who were busy Tuesday afternoon answering calls about the quake -- said it did not cause any damage in the state and Northeast Utilities also had no immediate reports of power outages or problems.
+State police -- who were busy Tuesday afternoon answering calls about the quake, said tit did not cause any damage in the state. and Northeast Utilities also had no immediate reports of power outages or problems

 The shaking around western Connecticut lasted as long as a minute.

 "My chair started rolling," said Bruce Nadlet of Jarrod Drive in Danbury.
 "I was swaying."

 In New Milford, Bob Driscoll of Auto Technic on Route 7 said the store felt two of three major shakes, then a series of smaller one for a total of about a minute.

 "The light in the ceiling was swaying, the floor was shaking, the water in the cooler was sloshing,'' he said.

 In Ridgefield, Town Clerk Barbara Serfilippi was having lunch when on the second floor of Town Hall when it began to shake.

 "People on the second floor hurried down to the first floor,'' Sefilippi said.
 "I went in and locked the vault so the town receords would be safe.
 But by the time we got ready to evacuate, the shaking stopped, so we were just standing in the Town Hall hallway.''